ventosus/lv2-site/content/pages/why-lv2.md

 * Message-based plugin communication, for advanced plugin control from UIs or other code.

-* Transport awareness, both real time and tempo time (bars, beats, etc.).
+* Transport awareness, both real time and musical time.

 ## Bundles